 Thunderstorms can be thrilling to watch: the darkening skies, the rolling thunder, the moment when the rain finally starts pouring down.
 (There’s a reason there are thousands of cool lightning-strike videos online!)
-But even though they don’t get quite as much coverage as hurricanes, thunderstorms can also be dangerous.
-Damaging winds, flash flood-causing heavy rains, hail and tornadoes are all associated with thunderstorms, and in 2011, a single storm caused more than $7.7 billion in damage.
+But even though they don’t get quite as much coverage as hurricanes, thunderstorms can also be dangerous; damaging winds, flash flood-causing heavy rains, hail and tornadoes are all associated with thunderstorms.

 Fortunately, if you keep an eye on the forecast and prepare your home, your property—and more importantly, your family—you can weather the storm.
 Here’s how to get ready, stay safe during the storm and deal with the aftermath.

 - Know the difference between a thunderstorm watch and a thunderstorm warning.
 A watch simply means conditions could lead to the development of a storm.
 A warning means a storm has already developed and been spotted nearby.

 - If you’ve just moved and are new to an area, learn the name of your county and surrounding ones, as well as cities and landmarks close by.
 The National Weather Service usually issues thunderstorm warnings by county, so this will help you understand if your home or workplace is in danger.